-If a patient needs extractions and wants dental implants, often times we can place implants the same day.
+Often, if a patient needs extractions and wants dental implants, we can place the implants the same day.
 Here at Potomac Dental Centre we make sure our patients’ receive the best care which in turn will give them the best final results.
 We use a variety of techniques for bone preservation and grafting.
 Our goal is to get good healing and integration making the implant strong and stable.
 We give our patients the ability to smile and eat the foods they love again.

 If your bone tissue has deteriorated, you will not be able to receive your implant treatment without increasing the density of the bone to support the implant.
 Our dentist at Potomac Dental Centre uses ReOss® materials and technology to help increase your bone density and allow you to receive your restorative treatment.
 Several studies have shown that this system of biodegradable polymer and bioceramic composites can improve bone regeneration, optimizing resorption, osteogenesis, and osteointegration to stimulate new bone growth.
 Please contact us at 240-329-2398 to learn more about ReOss in Hagerstown, Maryland, and to schedule your appointment with Dr. Everett Eklund.

 ReOss® is a composite biomaterial used in filling and augmenting intraoral and maxillofacial osseous defects (bone deterioration), in periodontal pockets, at the roots of a tooth, at tooth extraction sites, and in the alveolar ridge, as well as in sinus elevation procedures.
 It uses two phases to simulate bone regeneration: a PLGA biodegradable polymer, and a bioceramic.